 Jean-Jacques Dessalines is one of the Haitian Revolution’s most poorly and least understood heroes.
 Beginning with his ascent to power and continuing into the twenty-first century, Dessalines has been criticized for his use of violence during and after the Revolution as well as for his alleged political incompetence.
 Much of the criticism is a product of racist beliefs about his “African” character despite the fact that we do not know with certainty whether he was born in Saint-Domingue or in West Africa.
 His “Africanness” is almost always pitted against the “civility” and “moderation” of the earlier revolutionary leader Toussaint Louverture.

 Dessalines’s abilities and successes have been “silenced” in order to cast him as a bad apple in the (now) celebrated Haitian Revolution that changed the course of modern history.
 This oversimplified version of Dessalines as a revolutionary and state leader ignores his political achievements and reduces the Haitian Revolution to a palatable and whitewashed event during the Age of Revolution.
 It mirrors a reluctance to study the years after the Declaration of Independence.

-Recently, I proposed a volume of the texts attributed to Dessalines but the publisher concluded that there was not a market for this material, especially in light of the question of authorship.
-This response has renewed my conviction that there is a need for broader access to Dessalines’s texts in order to facilitate a larger conversation about his contributions to the Age of Revolutions.
+Several years ago, I proposed an edited volume of the texts attributed to Dessalines, but the publisher concluded that there was not a market for this material, especially in light of the question of authorship.
+This response renewed my conviction that there is a need for broader access to Dessalines’s texts in order to facilitate a larger conversation about his contributions to the Age of Revolutions.